 Writers can look at food from such diverse perspectives as culture, politics, commerce and science.
-Food is a business for many, a career for some.
+Food is a business for many and a career for some.
 Stories about food range from quick-hit pieces about a new restaurant in town or a new food entrepreneur to multi-part, long-form series that examine issues involving food production, consumption and safety.
 Several of these have won the Pulitzer Prize for explanatory journalism.
 For example, Richard Reed of The Oregonian won a Pulitzer in 1999 for a series called The French Fry Connection, which looked at the journey of potatoes from fields in the Northwest to French fries in an Asian McDonald's restaurant as an example of the interconnected global economy.

+Attendance is important.
+Classes will be a mix of discussion of readings and issues, including discussions and interviews with with visitors, and review of stories.
 If you are going to miss a class, I need to know in advance.
 If I do not find out before the class, it may affect your evaluation grade.

 Note the word tentative